Union at Kenya's port of Mombasa calls off strike

 "Our most important demand has been granted," he told jubilant workers, who pumped fists in the air in celebration.

-Bernard Osero, corporate affairs manager at the Kenya Ports Authority (KPA), said the union had agreed to send the workers back to their jobs after receiving their letters.
+An official at the Kenya Ports Authority's (KPA) said the union had agreed to send the workers back to their jobs after receiving their letters.

-"We are glad the strike is officially called off ... everything is back to normal.
-We are estimating the impact of losses in business and will make it know soon," he said.
+"They are back to work," the official, who declined to be named, told Reuters.

 "It feels a lot better now.
 At least I am assured of a hefty package when I retire," said Juma Kassim, a crane operator.